Vandit1604/site/content/blogs/beginner-guide-to-programming.md

 - **Artificial Intelligence**
 - **...etcetra etcetra**

+Role based roadmaps on https://roadmap.sh/ translate to job role.
+You can definitely use it as your syllabus/roadmap ;)

 ## 4. Learn from YouTube, Avoid Paid Courses

 YouTube is your best friend.
 Don’t waste money on paid courses, especially in your first year or beginner phase.